Mims (rapper): Biography

-Born into a Jamaican-American family in the Washington Heights neighborhood of New York City, Shawn Mims grew up influenced by the rappers from his hometown.
+Born into a Jamaican-American family in the Washington Heights neighborhood of New York City, Mims grew up influenced by the rappers from his hometown.
 Despite the fact that he lost both parents by the time he was 13, Mims focused on music (his mother had given him his first set of DJ equipment shortly before she died) and school to keep himself out of trouble.
 Though he briefly attended technicals remedial college, Mims decided if he truly wanted to make it as a rapper he needed to focus on what was important to him.
 After graduating from Westbury High School, he began spending time in Toronto with Wyclef Jean as an acquaintance.

 His debut singles, "L.O.V.E/I Made a Vow" were released in 2000, under the temporary pseudonym Mr. Mims.
 In 2001, he was featured on a Canadian compilation entitled Private Party Collectors Edition Vol. 2, by Baby Blue Soundcrew.
 His guest appearance on the single "Love 'Em All" alongside Choclair, steadily garnered the rapper some commercial attention in Canada.
 The music video was nominated for a 2001 MMVA award.
 Soon after his recognition in Canada, he would gain connections with Blackout Movement.
 After, he decided to drop the "Mr." from his name and release 2 additional singles under the independent label Push Play Music: "Big-Man Lil-Man/P.I.M.P."
 (2002) and "I Did You Wrong" (2003).
-The latter contained a production credit by from the team aforementioned Blackout Movement, who would also produce the rappers breakout single in 2006, "This Is Why I'm Hot."
+The latter contained a production credit by from the team aforementioned Blackout Movement, who would also produce the rapper's breakout single in 2006, "This Is Why I'm Hot."
 This would not be enough to finalize a legitimate record deal for the artist.
 In 2006, he began to record tracks for Latin hip hop label Urban Box Office.
 He decided that it would be in his best interests to structure his own label situation.
 He would also create American King Music alongside a few business partners.